nikitavoloboev/privacy-respecting/README.md

 **🔏 Alternatives:**

 - [ProtonVPN](https://protonvpn.com/) - As a Swiss VPN provider, Proton does not log user activity or share data with third parties.
 Tor is also supported.
+- [Mullvad](https://mullvad.net/) - Swedish based VPN provider that retains no logs, with a mostly open source and transparent infrastructure.
+Accepts Bitcoin, Anonymous cash payments via envelope, PayPal, and more.

 ## Email